 Earned income credit (EIC) notice.
 You must notify employees who have no income tax withheld that they may be able to claim an income tax refund because of the EIC.
 You can do this by using the official IRS Form W-2 with the EIC notice on the back of Copy B or a substitute Form W-2 with the same statement.
 You must give your employee Notice 797, Possible Federal Tax Refund Due to the Earned Income Credit (EIC), or your own statement that contains the same wording if (a) you use a substitute Form W-2 that does not contain the EIC notice, (b) you are not required to furnish Form W-2, or (c) you do not furnish a timely Form W-2 to your employee.
 For more information, see section 10 in Pub.
 15 (Circular E).
 Electronic payee statements.
 If your employees give their consent, you may be able to furnish Copies B, C, and 2 of Forms W-2 to your employees electronically.
 See Pub.
 15-A, Employer's Supplemental Tax Guide, for additional information.

 Extended due date for electronic filers.
-If you file your 2007 Forms W-2 with the Social Security Administration (SSA) electronically, the due date is extended to March 31, 2008.
-For information on how to file electronically, see Electronic reporting on page 3.
+If you file your 2009 Forms W-2 with the Social Security Administration (SSA) electronically, the due date is extended to March 31, 2010.
+For information on how to file electronically, see Online filing of Forms W-2 and W-3 below and Electronic reporting on page 3.